hduggan72-source/UGD-Crate-Storage-Calculator/ROADMAP.md

 **## Backlog / Future Enhancements (Add here when ideas come up)**

 - (v16) PRICING ENGINE THAT CAN BE EASILY ADJUSTED FOR DIST, MARKET, MSRP ESTIMATES.
 ALLOW FOR UPLOADING OF COMPONENT PRICING OR MULTIPLIER WHEN PRICE INCREASES OCCUR
-- (v17) USE CANVAS TO BUILD A CONCEPTUAL TANK SYSTEM LAYOUT FOR COMPLEX CALCULATORS
+- (v17) UPLOAD PLAN SHEET AND CREATE AN OVERLAY OF TANK (RECTANGLE/SQUARE ONLY); OR CRATE BUILDER FOR COMPLEX (ENTER ROW BY ROW, THEN DESIGNATE HOW MANY CRATES IN THE ROW)
-- (v18) UPLOAD PLAN SHEET AND CRATE AN OVERLAY OF TANK
+- (v18) USE CANVAS TO BUILD A CONCEPTUAL TANK SYSTEM LAYOUT FOR COMPLEX CALCULATORS
 - (v19) Optional 3D isometric view of the crate layout
 - Integration of Wavin installation details (access ports, geogrid, compaction notes)
 - List of details that can be selected that prepends/appends when PDF is created (cover sheet, standard detail, specs, etc.)